silinggg/data-sci-project/README.md

 ## Problem Statement

 **Practical Motivation:**
-In the hospitality industry, booking cancellations are unavoidable and bound to happen for various reasons, which can cause significant operational and financial disruptions to hotels.
-They face challenges such as inefficient room allocations and loss of potential revenue opportunities.
-If, however, hotels could predict cancellations in advance (via data science), more proactive measures like pricing strategies, intelligently overbooking could be implemented for their benefit.
+Booking cancellations are common in the hospitality industry and can cause operational and financial disruptions.
+Hotels face challenges like inefficient room allocation and lost revenue.
+Predicting cancellations with data science enables proactive strategies like dynamic pricing and smart overbooking.

 **Problem Definition:**
 Are we then able to predict hotel booking cancellations using machine learning based on selected customer and reservation attributes, and which model would predict it the best?